Photian schism: Background

 In the years shortly before 858, the Byzantine Empire emerged from a time of turmoil and entered into a period of relative stability following the crisis over Byzantine Iconoclasm.
 For nearly 120 years, from 720 to 843, Byzantines waged war with each other over the legitimacy of religious art, specifically whether that art constituted idol worship or merely legitimate veneration, with only the latter being acceptable according to Christian standards.
 Emperors generally took the side of the iconoclasts, who unlike the iconodules believed that such images were idolatrous.
-The situation reached a high point in 832 when Emperor Theophilos issued a decree banning the "veneration" of icons in the Roman Empire.
+The situation reached a high point in 832 when Emperor Theophilos issued a decree banning the "worship" of icons in the Roman Empire.
 A number of people, including monks and bishops, were put in prison after they were discovered to have created sacred images or written in their defense.
 In 842, Theophilos died.
 He was succeeded by his wife Theodora, who in 843 restored the veneration of icons.
 She was at first opposed to the restoration, but her mind was changed by the eunuch Theoktistos and his relative Magister Sergius.

 The period after iconoclasm was generally peaceful, but not entirely tranquil.
 Patriarch Methodius I accommodated former iconoclasts in the Church provided they renounce their heresy.
 He was opposed by certain "extremist" monks, particularly of the Stoudios monastery.
 Methodius excommunicated many of them before his death in 847.
 There was an intense struggle to succeed him.
 The election ended with the selection of the monk Ignatius, who took a hardline stance on officials in the empire who had been or still were iconoclasts.

 In one instance, Archbishop Gregory Asbestas visited the new Patriarch before his coronation to do him homage.
 Whereupon Ignatius told Gregory that because he, a suspected iconoclast, had not been formally cleared, he could not attend the coronation ceremony.
 Gregory stormed out and was subsequently excommunicated in a synod for heresy and disobedience.
 He protested in 853 to Pope Leo IV.
 For reasons unclear, the Holy See allowed his case to continue into the reign of Leo’s successor, Pope Benedict III.
 Furthermore, Gregory and several other bishops had been condemned in a synod called by Ignatius without papal consent.
 Previous patriarchs had consulted the Bishop of Rome before calling a synod of bishops.
 Leo complained about this in a letter to the Patriarch.
 Another accusation made by Ignatius's enemies was that because he had not been elected in a synod and subsequently confirmed by the local emperor, instead simply being appointed by Theodora, he was not a true patriarch.
 Lazarus, Ignatius's envoy to Rome, had struggled to refute the charge, which seemed to create papal interest in Byzantine affairs.